Delaware Statutory Trust Statute definition

 Delaware Statutory Trust Statute means the provisions of the Delaware Statutory Trust Act, 12 DEL.
 C. Section 3801, ET.
 SEQ., as such Act may be amended from time to time.

 Delaware Statutory Trust Statute.
-As defined in Section 1A.03 hereof.
-Delaware Trustee: Deutsche Bank Trust Company Delaware.
+The meaning specified in Section 1.03(c).
+Delaware Trustee: Deutsche Bank Trust Company Delaware, or any successor in interest.

 Delaware Statutory Trust Statute means the provisions of the Delaware Statutory Trust Act, 12 Del.